nhasbun/Spartan3SK-Audio/README.md

 get stereo sound.

-Read the datasheet to get it working since it needs a reference voltage of 1.65V to acquire analog data and Gain needed is also easily modifible.
+Read the datasheet to get it working since it needs a reference voltage of 1.65V to acquire analog data and Gain needed is also easily modifiable.

 Works with on-board 50MHz clock with a default sample rate of ~40kHz.